-To continue my quest of converting from CVCS's to git, I figured I would do a short write up on my recent experience with converting from Subversion in a Windows environment.
-The experience has been quite similar to my TFS conversion, though there is a bit more setup involved.
-With that said, the process starts with a great open source tool called svn2git.
+To continue my quest of converting from CVCS to git, I figured I would do a short write-up on my recent experience with converting from Subversion in a Windows environment.
+The experience has been similar to my TFS conversion, though a bit more setup is involved.
+With that said, the process starts with a great open-source tool called svn2git.
 The tool aims to preserve all commit history, tags, and branches in a way that is meaningful in git.
 In my experience thus far, it does that job very well.
-So lets get started!
+So let's get started!

 Step 1 - Install

 No Chocolatey?
 Head over to http://rubyinstaller.org/ to grab the installer for a manual install.
 Make sure to check "add ruby executables to your PATH".

 Patch Ruby gems

 Ruby gems is broken on Windows since 2.4.x was released, so we need to address that first to make the install process and future gem installs easier.
 Follow the instructions here https://gist.github.com/luislavena/f064211759ee0f806c88 to get things resolved.
 There is also a nice explanation there of the actual issue to give you some context.

 ** Alternatively, if you're running the latest version of Windows 10, you can install the Windows subsystem for Linux and follow the remaining steps via the Bash shell

 - Follow the installation guide and launch Bash

 - Install the packages you'll need